50 Things You Need to Do Before the Fall

 Make your friends jealous with your custom pumpkin spice mix

 It’s almost pumpkin pie spice season!
 Lattes, muffins, chocolates, doughnuts, coffee, and many other tasty foods will be spiked with the seasonal spice.
 Skip the pricey store-bought blends and make your own, Williams says.
 It’s easy and cheap.
 Simply buy bulk sizes of cinnamon, ginger, nutmeg, allspice, and cloves and then mix together.
 (We like this recipe from The Pioneer Woman.)
-Then use your homemade spice in these 10 pumpkin spice recipes that aren’t lattes.

 Have the talk with yourself (No, not the sex talk, the work talk)